SeyedEhsanHosseini/KodeKloudEngineer/System-Administrator-Tasks/Linux Banner/Solution.md

 ```

-## Edit the postfix main configuration file from below path and uncomment "banner" line
+## Edit the sshd configuration file from below path and uncomment "banner" line

 ```